 How to Get to Siena

 Unlike San Gimignano, Siena is reachable by train, making your life much easier!
 TrenItalia has ticket machines at all stations and they’re easy to use.
-If you’re brave enough then buses are an option as well; they’re not that bad!
+If you’re brave enough then buses are an option as well; they get a bad rep but they’re not that bad!
 For those coming from Florence, a public bus will drop you nearer to the center than the train.

 If you do arrive by train then you’ll be at the bottom of the hill.
 You can take a bus into old Siena but since that costs extra we decided to walk.
 Don’t worry, there are escalators all the way up!
 Head through the mall/shopping center across from the station and take the escalators.
 There are quite a lot of them but once you reach the top, it’s only a 5-7 minute walk to the old town gate.
 Piece of cake!